gael-ian/vagrant-bindfs/README.md

 # vagrant-bindfs

-A Vagrant plugin to automate [bindfs](http://bindfs.org/) mount in the VM.
+A Vagrant plugin to automate [bindfs](http://bindfs.org/) mounts in the VM.
 This allow you to change owner, group and permissions on files and, for example, work around NFS share permissions issues.

 ## Some Background: Why `vagrant-bindfs`

 The default vagrant provider is [virtualbox](https://www.virtualbox.org/).
-It's free, and it works well, but it has some [performance problems](http://snippets.aktagon.com/snippets/609-Slow-IO-performance-with-Vagrant-and-VirtualBox-).
+It's free and works well but has some [performance problems](http://snippets.aktagon.com/snippets/609-Slow-IO-performance-with-Vagrant-and-VirtualBox-).

 People often recommend switching to [vagrant's VMWare-fusion provider](http://www.vagrantup.com/vmware).
 This reportedly has better performance, but shares with symlinks [won't work](http://communities.vmware.com/thread/428199?start=0&tstart=0).